peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 **Returns:**

-* This value's subtype.
+* A text string naming this object's subtype, such as "plain" or "xml".

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The property is being set and the value is null.

+* <code>java.lang.IllegalArgumentException</code> - The property is being set and the value is syntactically invalid for a subtype.

 ### setSubType
     public final void setSubType​(java.lang.String value)
 ### isText
-    public final boolean isText()
+    @Deprecated public final boolean isText() Deprecated.
-Gets a value indicating whether this is a text media type.
+Instead of using this property, use the TopLevelType property and compare the result with the exact String 'text'.

 **Returns:**

 * <code>true</code> If this is a text media type; otherwise, <code>false</code>.

 ### isMultipart
-    public final boolean isMultipart()
+    @Deprecated public final boolean isMultipart() Deprecated.
-Gets a value indicating whether this is a multipart media type.
+Instead of using this property, use the TopLevelType property and compare the result with the exact String 'multipart'.

 **Returns:**